0xreid/recipes/food/CoconutChanaSaag-Vegan.md

 Serves 6

-##Ingredients
+## Ingredients
-2 tbsp refined coconut oil
+* 2 tbsp refined coconut oil
-1 medium yellow onion, diced
+* 1 medium yellow onion, diced
-3 cloves garlic, minced
+* 3 cloves garlic, minced
-2 tbsp minced fresh ginger
+* 2 tbsp minced fresh ginger
-2 tbsp mild curry powder
+* 2 tbsp mild curry powder
-1 tsp salt
+* 1 tsp salt
-Several pinches freshly ground black pepper
+* Several pinches freshly ground black pepper
-½ tsp anise seeds (or crushed fennel seeds)
+* 1/2 tsp anise seeds (or crushed fennel seeds)
-¼ tsp garam masala
+* 1/4 tsp garam masala
-½ tsp ground cumin
+* 1/2 tsp ground cumin
-¼ tsp cayenne (or more or less, depending on how spicy you like it) 1 (680g) tin whole tomatoes
+* 1/4 tsp cayenne (or more or less, depending on how spicy you like it)
+* 1 (680g) tin whole tomatoes
-2 (425g) tins chickpeas, rinsed and drained (3 cups)
+* 2 (425g) tins chickpeas, rinsed and drained (3 cups)
-225g kale, chopped
+* 225g kale, chopped
-1 (396g) tin regular or lite coconut milk
+* 1 (396g) tin regular or lite coconut milk
-2 tbsp fresh lime juice
+* 2 tbsp fresh lime juice

-##Directions
+## Directions
 Preheat a large saucepan over a medium heat and add the coconut oil.
 Saute the onion in the oil for 5-7 minutes, until lightly browned.

 Add the garlic and ginger and saute until fragrant, about 30 seconds.
 Add the curry powder, salt, pepper, anise seeds, garam masala, cumin and cayenne, and toss to coat the onions, letting the spices toast for a minute or so.